DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

   While the #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf#i1")[first], #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf#i2")[second] and #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf#i6")[sixth] conducted interviews confirmed our customers and problems hypotheses, suggesting that this kind of potential customers could be affected by the analyzed issue, the #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf#i3")[third], #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf#i4")[fourth], #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf#i5")[fifth] and #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf#i7")[seventh] interviews underlined how this was not present in the majority of young adults.

   This led the team to partially correct the initial hypotheses about customers by understanding that young adults could not be potential customers of the platform; therefore, they are removed from the end-users group (see @end_users) and family members are partially reconsidered as potential economic buyers (see @eb).

+  = Solution

+  After validating the problem and the identified customers, therefore assuring the presence of a market, it's also important to accurately validate the theorized solution before starting the development process.

+  As for the customers and problem validation, the solution validation has also been conducted with the help of the *lean method*.

+  == Solution analysis

+  The application will consist of a chatbot powered by Artificial Intelligence (AI) technology, which will have the purpose of guiding the user throughout the process of setting up his or her travel by comparing prices, providing suggestions, and proposing itineraries, automatically providing the user with the cheapest available options in accordance with the travel plan, therefore saving time and money.

+  /*The guideline is composed by steps, for instance flights purchase followed by accommodations booking, thus the user can easily choose the best options for his or her travel assisted by an Artificial Intelligence (AI) tool.*/

+  /*

+  These are distribution channels, should they be in the business model

+  Two type of platforms are designed for fully satisfying user needs:

+  - *web site* - since the majority of travelers organize their trips using a computer, because of screens size and more flexibility of browsers, a web site is provided with all features necessary for setting up the journey;

+  - *web application* or *mobile application* - after completing the organization process, all information are easily accessible on mobile devices which are more often used during travels.
+  */

+  The scope of the AI tool is to provide suggestions about prices, locations, and transport, not to complete purchases.
+This action would require partnerships with several companies for flights and accommodations booking, and public services such as public transportation and museums.
+Therefore, links for finalizing the purchases should be supplied throughout the journey organization process.

+  Finally, the user can check all the reservations and the details of the entire itinerary on a dedicated page of the application, which will also give the possibility to automatically organize eventually provided documents.

+  == Validation

 ]